nomilous/vertex/README.md

 #### config.repl

-If vertex stdout is a TTY then a repl is started.
+If config.repl is specified and vertex stdout is a TTY then a repl is started.
 Only the first vertex in the process starts a repl.
 The `vertex` variable in the repl is the first started vertex in the process.

 ##### config.repl.history

 File to and from which repl history is loaded.
+Set history to `null` for no history file.

 #### config.server